cjacker/opensource-toolchain-bouffalo-lab/README.md

 ```
 sipeed_rv_debugger_plus_blink
 ├── CMakeLists.txt : manage sources, build flags and target name.
-├── flash_prog_cfg.ini : not used now, maybe it is used with bouffalo devcube?
+├── flash_prog_cfg.ini : linux not used now, maybe it will be used with bouffalo devcube?
 ├── main.c : source file(s), to blink a LED connect to GPIO9.
 ├── Makefile : define CHIP/BOARD name, toolchain prefix, SDK PATH. used to start the building process.
 ├── proj.conf : project specific CMAKE flags